maxkagamine/Serifu.org/Serifu.Importer.Generic/README.md

   - Looking at [the source](https://github.com/trigger-segfault/TriggersTools.CatSystem2/blob/47fdcb605c16a5d93a97cb2894684326f21885c8/src/TriggersTools.CatSystem2.Shared/Scenes/Commands/Sounds/SoundType.cs), these will always be the same, so we can just use the enum.
   - Also, `SoundFile` is [literally just](https://github.com/trigger-segfault/TriggersTools.CatSystem2/blob/47fdcb605c16a5d93a97cb2894684326f21885c8/src/TriggersTools.CatSystem2.Shared/Scenes/Commands/Sounds/SoundPlayCommand.cs) `$"{Sound}.ogg"`, so we don't need to worry about those being different either.
 - The speaker name is set via `Name` lines preceding the dialogue.
+  - It seems like `Name` is used as a comment sometimes.
+There's one where there's a name "・いや、気のせいか……", then the actual name "修二", followed by the text "「そうだな、気のせいか……」".
+The first one might have been a previous version of the text?
+We can handle this by ignoring multiple `Name`s in a row and only using the last one (i.e. let them overwrite each other).
 - The dialogue text is displayed with a `Message`, then finally an `Input` waits for click.
   - There can be multiple `Message` in a row, and they're simply concatenated.
-  - Should check if there can be multiple `Pcm` before a `Message`.
-This might be a "multiple people talking at the same time" line, which we'll probably want to skip, [same as with the ScnParser](#speaker-names--voice-file).
+  - There can be multiple `Pcm` before a `Message` when it's multiple people talking at the same time.
+We'll want to skip those, [same as with the ScnParser](#speaker-names--voice-file).
 - It appears that either the `Message` or `Input` clears the name, as unspoken (narrator / inner thoughts) lines sometimes immediately follow.

 A typical dialogue line looks like this, with the first two being optional: